TiarkRompf/virtualization-lms-core/README.md

 This is the common embedding framework portion of the collaboration effort between PPL and EPFL.

+### Note:

+This is branch `master`, which has been outdated for a while.
+The most recent semi-stable version is in branch `delite-develop`.

 ### How to build:

 1. Download and build [`scala-virtualized`](http://github.com/TiarkRompf/scala-virtualized).